 Decompression, Recompression and HBOT

-Due to the renewed COVID-19 outbreak, the course has been postponed to 12 and 13 March 2021.
+Due to the renewed COVID-19 outbreak, the course has been postponed until 11 & 12 June 2021.
 Locaton remains Conference center Bovendonk in Hoeven (NL).

 The successful Scott Haldane course entitled "Decompression, Recompression and HBOT" has been updated to include the latest insights drawn from the results of worldwide research.
 This year the course will be held in Brussels the capital of Belgium.